crytic/medusa/docs/src/project_configuration/compilation_config.md

 #### `args`
 - **Type**: [String]
 - **Description**: Refers to any additional args that one may want to provide to `crytic-compile`.
 Run `crytic-compile --help` to view all of its supported flags.
+For example, if you would like to specify `--compile-force-framework foundry`, the `args` value will be `"args": ["--compile-force-framework", "foundry"]`.
 > 🚩 The `--export-format` and `--export-dir` are already used during compilation with `crytic-compile`.
 > Re-using these flags in `args` will cause the compilation to fail.